by Wayne Bednersh

 It is of very low value.

-This is an interesting spoon despite it being of low value (I don't
+This is an interesting spoon despite it being of low value (it is

-The finial has 5 colored stones mounted on it and the bowl is an
+The finial has 5 colored stones mounted on it and the bowl is a

 Egyptian coin.